-There are a number of anecdotal records of birds of prey having been poisoned or persecuted in 2013.
-While such incidents are not included on the confirmed persecution list, they are recorded and collated.
-In total, anecdotal information suggests that 12 more birds of prey may have been killed (11 of which were Hen Harriers).
+There are a number of anecdotal records of birds of prey having been poisoned or persecuted in 2014.
+While such incidents are not included on the confirmed persecution list, they are recorded and collated in the database.
 Other records of bird of prey mortality and injury records are useful as they point towards other existing and potential threats to these species.
-In 2013, a total of 36 such events were recorded, 30 of these being road casualties.
+These are also held on the National Parks & Wildlife Service database.

-The five principal poisons that were implicated in the deaths of birds of prey were Alphachloralose (in 3 cases), Carbofuran (3), Lead (1), Brodifacoum (5), Bromadiolone (3), Difenacoum (2), and Flocoumafen (2).
+The five principal poisons that were implicated in the deaths of birds of prey in 2014 were Carbofuran (in 11 cases), Brodifacoum (10), Bromadiolone (10), Alphachloralose (9), Difenacoum (4), Flocoumafen (1) and Nitroxynil (1).
 Alphachloralose is only registered and approved for the control of rats and mice.
 Carbofuran, which is highly lethal to vertebrates has been banned in Europe since 2008.
-However in Ireland, it is the use, rather than its possession which is illegal.
-The continued illegal use of carbofuran is a matter of particular concern.
-Is there any sense that it may be the same person or group using it, or does it turn up randomly in different places?
-We might say that further legislation may be required for carbofuran and alphacholorolose.
+Both Alphachloralose and Carbofuran are regularly found used together in Ireland by those targeting Peregrine Falcons.
 Brodifacoum, Bromadiolone, Difenacoum, and Flocoumafen are second generation anticoagulant rodenticide ingredients that are regularly linked with secondary poisoning of wildlife.